simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-for-beginners-a-non-technical-guide/index.en.md

 **Cyber threats** have become a major concern in today's digital age.
 With the increasing use of technology, it has become easier for **cybercriminals** to exploit vulnerabilities and gain access to sensitive information.
 You need to understand what these threats are and how to protect yourself from them.

 One of the most common **cyber threats** is **viruses and malware**.
 These are malicious programs that can infect your computer and cause damage to your files and system.
 They can be spread through **email attachments**, **software downloads**, and even **social media links**.
-To protect yourself from these threats, you should ensure that your **antivirus software** is up-to-date and that you are only downloading software from trusted sources.
+To protect yourself from these threats, you should ensure that your **antivirus software** is up-to-date and that you're only downloading software from trusted sources.

 Another common **cyber threat** is **phishing attacks**.
 These are fraudulent attempts to obtain sensitive information such as **usernames**, **passwords**, and **credit card details**. **Phishing attacks** can be carried out through **emails**, **text messages**, or even **phone calls**.
 To protect yourself from these threats, you should be cautious when opening emails or links from unknown sources.
 Always verify the sender's email address and check for any spelling or grammatical errors in the message.

 **Identity theft** is another significant **cyber threat** that can result in financial loss and damage to your reputation. **Cybercriminals** can steal your personal information such as your **name**, **address**, and **social security number** and use it to open bank accounts or credit cards in your name.
 To protect yourself from identity theft, you should be careful when sharing sensitive information online.
-Only share information with authorized individuals or organizations and ensure that the website you are sharing it with is secure.
+Only share information with authorized individuals or organizations and ensure that the website you're sharing it with is secure.

 To stay protected from these threats, you should ensure that your devices and software are regularly updated with the latest **security patches**.
 This will help to close any vulnerabilities that **cybercriminals** may exploit.
-Additionally, you should use a **strong password** to access your sensitive information.
+Also, you should use a **strong password** to access your sensitive information.
 A strong password should be at least **12 characters long** and include a mix of **uppercase and lowercase letters**, **numbers**, and **symbols**.

 Wrapping up, **cyber threats** are a real and growing concern in today's digital age.
 By understanding what these threats are and how to protect yourself from them, you can stay safe online and avoid becoming a victim of **cybercrime**.

 ### **Building a Strong Foundation in Cybersecurity for Beginners**

 To build a strong foundation in **cybersecurity** as a beginner, there are a few key steps you should take.
-Firstly, **stay informed** about the latest **cybersecurity threats** and trends by keeping up-to-date with reputable online resources and news outlets.
+First, **stay informed** about the latest **cybersecurity threats** and trends by keeping up-to-date with reputable online resources and news outlets.
 You should also ensure that your devices and software are regularly updated with the latest **security patches**.

-Additionally, you should be **cautious** when it comes to sharing **sensitive information** online and ensure that you are using **strong passwords** and **multi-factor authentication** techniques whenever possible.
+Also, you should be **cautious** when it comes to sharing **sensitive information** online and ensure that you're using **strong passwords** and **multi-factor authentication** techniques whenever possible.
 Finally, consider investing in reputable **antivirus software** and **network security** measures, such as **firewalls** and **secure VPNs**.

 ### **Practical Tips for Enhancing Your Online Security**